Ladsgroup/reference-island/docs/pipeline.md

 [[Code]](../wikidatarefisland/services/schemaorg_property_mapper.py)

-A service to retrieve the most recent state of mappings between Wikidata Properties and Schema.org properties.
+A service to retrieve the most recent state of mappings between Wikidata Properties and Schema.org properties using the [Wikidata Query Service](https://query.wikidata.org/).

-Outputs a list of objects representing a mapping.
-Each object has the following structure:
+Outputs a list of objects representing a mapping, where each object has the following structure:

 * `property`: String representing a property on Wikidata.
 * `url`: A Schema.org property URL